 - It is a very rewarding career, as you are helping all sorts of individuals, and teams, meet their goals

-- There is a lot of pressure on athletic trainers, meaning that it can be a stressful or challenging career
+- There is a lot of pressure on athletic trainers to produce results, meaning that it can be a stressful and/or challenging career

 - There will be times when you will have to work with uncooperative people, such as those who don’t really want to be there or those who don’t feel like your advice or training strategies are correct